Crossfire (Eclipse Comics): Plot

-The series originally ran for 26 issues, but sold poorly.
-This prompted a change of format from color to black and white printing to reduce expense.
-In turn, the series took a more realistic tone to the stories such as Endicott having to make do with only his mask after he was forced to destroy the rest of his costume to escape police custody.
+Collected editions

-In 1994 Antarctic Press published a one shot flip book DNAgents Super Special that included a new Crossfire story by Evanier and Spiegle.
-About Comics in 2004 released a black and white digest size collection of the first five issues (plus one issue of the tie-in series Whodunnit?) under the title Crossfire Volume 1: Hollywood Hero.
+In 2004, About Comics released a black and white digest size collection of the first five issues (plus one issue of the tie-in series Whodunnit?) under the title Crossfire Volume 1: Hollywood Hero.
 The plans to produce further volumes were shelved due to unstable conditions in the comic book market at the time.

-The series had a new 8-page story in the one-shot comic book Many Happy Returns from About Comics in March 2008.
+The series later received a new 8-page story in the one-shot comic book Many Happy Returns, also from About Comics, in March 2008.